tornadoweb/tornado/docs/guide/coroutines.rst

    from tornado import gen

 **Coroutines** are the recommended way to write asynchronous code in Tornado.
-Coroutines use the Python ``await`` or ``yield`` keyword to suspend and resume execution instead of a chain of callbacks (cooperative lightweight threads as seen in frameworks like `gevent
+Coroutines use the Python ``await`` and ``yield`` keywords to suspend and resume execution instead of a chain of callbacks.
+(Cooperative lightweight threads as seen in frameworks like `gevent
 <http://www.gevent.org>`_ are sometimes called coroutines as well, but
 in Tornado all coroutines use explicit context switches and are called as asynchronous functions).